Indian Arrows: Revival as Indian Arrows (2017–2022)

 After successful hosting of 2017 FIFA U-17 World Cup, AIFF revived the project as Indian Arrows with the aim of giving regular game time to U–17 world cup players as a team, and fielded the team in 2017–18 I-League.
 They were immune from relegation.
 Despite being praised for their competitive showings in 2017–18 I-League season, they finished bottom of the league with 15 points from 18 games.
 In the 2018–19 I League, with six wins and three drews, the Arrows finished eighth in the table among 11 teams.
 They qualified for the 2019 Super Cup by defeating Kerala Blasters 2–0.
 Due to the Coronavirus pandemic, the 2019–20 season was cancelled after 16 matches and the Arrows were placed at the bottom.
 In the 2021–21 I League season, they were placed tenth in the league.

 Disbanding

 In September 2022, the AIFF executive committee accepted the recommendation of its new technical committee, to discontinue Indian Arrows because of the difficulty in fulfilling the AFC Licensing criteria.
 They also announced that the finances used for the Indian Arrows will be invested in creating a new Elite Youth League in the country.

+Women

+The Indian Arrows Women participated in the 2021–22 Indian Women's League, where they finished fifth.
+In February 2025, AIFF announced the Indian Arrows Women Juniors for the 2024–25 IWL 2.